-Title 18 (1201.9) permits bicycle riding on sidewalks except in the Central Business District.
-(Roughly Massachusetts Avenue to the north, Constitution Avenue to the south, 23rd Street NW, to the west and 2nd Street, NE to the east).
+Title 18, Section 1201.9 permits bicycle riding on sidewalks except in the Central Business District (see map on page 13).

-7. Riding Outside the Bike Lane
+Riding Outside the Bike Lane

 Bicyclist stopped for riding in the road when a path or bicycle lane is present.